Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Expected Result

-Payment is declinedError message appears (e.g., "Payment Failed" or "Card Declined") User remains on payment page
+Payment is declinedError message appears (e.g., "Payment Failed" or "Card Declined")
+User remains on payment page
-Cart is NOT clearedUser can retry payment
+Cart is NOT cleared
+User can retry payment

 ------------------------------------------------------------------------